Marshmallows

 -

 Sieve the icing sugar over the top of the marshmallow and allow the marshmallow to set for at least 6 hours at room temperature.
-Do not put the marshmallows in the fridge.
+You can put it in the fridge for up to 4 hours but it might make them dry.

 -

 Turn the set marshmallow block out onto a work surface dusted with icing sugar.
-Cut the marshmallows with an oiled knife or a pair of scissors.
+Cut the marshmallows with a super sharp knife or a pair of scissors.
 You may need to clean the knife/scissors frequently to get clean cuts every time.
-Toss the marshmallow in icing sugar and store in an air-tight container.
+Toss the marshmallows in icing sugar and store in an air-tight container.